 - a.
 Assistant coaches should not be approached in order to solve issues or relieve concerns.
 The staff speaks with one voice and that voice comes from the head coach.
 We have in the past had parents or caregivers approach assistant coaches because they didn't get the answer they wanted from the head coach.
 We have also had people approach the assistant coaches in order to get them on their side.
 We are an extremely tight staff.
 Concerns, questions, issues can be left with assistants however the response will come from the head coach. - b.
 If you choose to air your issues or grievances out on a public forum through social media then the coaching staff will assume that is the venue you wish to have this discussion and you should be prepared to receive a direct response on social media.
 Social media is NOT the appropriate forum for solving team based or program based issues or grievances.
 But if a parent or student-athlete chooses this route, do not be shocked when the coach offers a response on social media.

-By signing this, I acknowledge, I have read and fully understand the parent expectations for the PPHS Boy's soccer team. sy signing this, ruckhowicuge, rhave read and runy anderstand the parent expectations for the riving boy s soccer teams Student-Athlete Name Printed Parent Signature
+By signing this contract, I acknowledge, I have read and fully understand the parent contract for the PPHS Boy's soccer team.

+Student-Athlete Name Printed

+Parent Signature